SergheiMihailov/adapt_med_seg/blogpost.md

 ## Experimental Setup

-Earlier in this work, we briefly introduced the SegVol model, and proposed three different adaptation methods.
-In this and the proceeding sections, we will discuss our approach to evaluating their performance and show our findings.
+Earlier in this work, we briefly introduced the SegVol model, and proposed two different adaptation methods.
+In this and the results sections, we will discuss our approach to evaluating their performance and show our findings.
 Our experimental setup can be decomposed into four separte parts.

-First, we conducted a series of experiments on the SegVol model, using its pre-trained weights.
-This way, on the one had gained valuable insights into the inner workings of the SegVol model, and on the other hand obtained baseline results to which we could compare our adaptation methods.
+1. We conducted a series of experiments on the SegVol model, using its original weights.
+This way, on the one hand, we gained valuable insights into the inner workings of the SegVol model, and on the other hand obtained baseline results to which we could compare our adaptation methods.

-Secondly, fine-tuned the SegVol model using LoRA adapters [[13]](#ref13) on our selection of MRI data shown in [Table 1](#tab1).
+2. We fine-tuned the SegVol model using LoRA adapters [[13]](#ref13) on our selection of MRI data shown in [Table 1](#tab1).
 In our expectation, this method would adapt the model to the MRI domain out-perform the baseline in all our tests.
 On the other hand, we also expect its performance to decrease over the original (CT) domain of the base model, as is a common phenomenon in fine-tuning methods and also a known phenomenon when using Low-rank adaptation [[35]](#ref35).

-Thirdly, to overcome the performance drop of the LoRA-adapted model, we employ a binary gated mixture of adapters mechanism (discussed in [this section](#mixture_of_adapters_moa)) which effectively "disables" the weigths of the model, which were learned during fine-tuning to recover the baseline performance of the SegVol model.
+3. To overcome the performance drop of the LoRA-adapted model, we employ a binary gated mixture of adapters mechanism (discussed in [this section](#mixture_of_adapters_moa)) which effectively "disables" the weigths of the model, which were learned during fine-tuning to recover the baseline performance of the SegVol model.
 This way, we get high performance on both the CT and MRI domains, at almost no extra computational cost.

-Finally, we introduce Context-prior pooling to the SegVol model, as described in length in the [previous section](#context_prior_learning).
+4. We introduce Context-prior pooling to the SegVol model, as described in length in the [previous section](#context_prior_learning).
 We train it on a diverse set of both MRI and CT volumes (as listed in [Table 1][#tab1]).

 ### Evaluation metrics